-Ever since I was a little girl, I always knew I would own my own business.
-Why, you ask?
-I’ve basically been a serial entrepreneur since elementary school.
-I remember when we first bought a computer back in the 90s, I printed flyers to promote my newly opened pet sitting business.
-My business eventually failed because my clientele was very limited due the fact that I wasn’t able to leave the street I lived on hahaha!
+Well I’ve basically been a serial entrepreneur since elementary school.
+When we first bought a computer back in the 90s, I printed flyers to promote my newly opened pet sitting business.
+It eventually failed because my clientele was very limited due the fact that I wasn’t able to leave the street I lived on ha!
 Thanks Mom and Dad!

 Anyway, so let’s talk about photography and how I got into that.
 You know how I was just telling you that I’m a serial entrepreneur?
 Well in college, I found myself designing jewelry.
 Nothing too fancy, but I ended up catching the eye of some local shops and eventually brides!
-At some point I told myself I needed to hire a photographer because I was taking product photos with my iPhone and then editing them on Instagram.
-That just wasn’t doing my jewelry any justice!
+At some point I told myself I needed to hire a photographer because my iPhone photos weren’t doing the jewelry any justice!
 After my first session with a photographer, I decided I wanted to invest in my own camera.
 It hardly took me any time to learn how to use it and I was really enjoying taking pictures of everything and anything!
 The next thing I knew, people were asking me to take their family pictures and photography accidentally became a part time job for me.

 Business kept progressing year after year and I remember my friend telling me “you should do this full time” and I kind of laughed because I had never even considered that as a possibility.
 And then things just started snowballing from there.
 I was asked to do a couple weddings, I was flown to New York for an engagement session, and bookings just started pouring in.

 In August of 2017, it was all coming to a head.
 I was having a very difficult time managing my full time job as a small business consultant and my photography career.
 I loved photography, but was it enough to pay the bills?
 Would I have customers next month?
-After many tears and conversations, I decided to jump ship and I haven’t looked back since.
+After many tears and conversations, I decided to take a chance and I haven’t looked back since.

 “Hiring Monica was probably the best decision I made for my wedding!
 Her photos are incredible and I am constantly getting compliments on my engagement and wedding photos!
 From the first time I contacted her, Monica has felt like a friend- super kind, responsive and professional.
 She’s a great communicator and really listens to your vision and makes it happen!